-Cell Culture.
-The human hepatoma-derived cell line HepG2 was purchased from the American Type Culture Collection (HB-8065; Manassas, VA).
-The cells were incubated in Dulbecco's modified Eagle medium (DMEM) (10567014; Thermo Fisher Scientific, Tokyo, Japan) containing 10% fetal bovine serum (SH30084.03; Hyclone Laboratories Inc., Logan, UT), penicillin, and streptomycin under 5% $\rm CO_2$ at $\rm 37^{\circ}C$.
+The human hepatoma-derived cell line, HepG2, was purchased from the American Type Culture Collection (HB-8065; Manassas, VA, USA).
+The cells were incubated in Dulbecco's modified Eagle medium (DMEM) (10567014; Thermo Fisher Scientific, Tokyo, Japan) containing 10% fetal bovine serum (SH30084.03; Hyclone Laboratories Inc., Logan, UT, USA), penicillin, and streptomycin under 5% CO2 at 37 °C.

-Measurement of M-CoA Content in HepG2 Cells.
-HepG2 cells were plated in a 12-well plate at 2.4×10^5 cells/well and incubated for 48 hours under 5% CO $2$ at $37^{\circ}\mathrm{C}$.
-After the medium was removed, cells were incubated with DMSO or compound-1 in the assay medium (DMEM containing 0.09% fatty acid-free bovine serum; 017-22231; Fujifilm Wako Pure Chemical Industries, Osaka, Japan) for 2 hours.
-Next, the cells were washed with 500 μ l of ice-cold PBS, and 1200 μ l of ice-cold 6% hydrogen peroxide was added to lyse the cells.
-After the cell lysates were collected in tubes, samples were immediately stored at $-80^{\circ}\mathrm{C}$ until analysis.
-Refer to the experimental section on "Measurement of Cellular or Hepatic M-CoA" for the measurements.
+Measurement of M-CoA content in HepG2 cells

+HepG2 cells were plated in a 12-well plate at 2.4×10^5 cells/well and incubated for 48 h under 5% CO2 at 37 °C. After the medium was removed, cells were incubated with DMSO or compound-1 in the assay medium (DMEM containing 0.09% fatty acid-free bovine serum; 017-22231; Fujifilm Wako Pure Chemical Industries, Osaka, Japan) for 2 h.
+Next, the cells were washed with 500 μ L of ice-cold phosphate-buffered saline (PBS), and 1200 μ L of ice-cold 6% hydrogen peroxide was added to lyse the cells.
+After the cell lysates were collected in tubes, samples were immediately stored at -80 °C until analysis.
+Refer to the experimental section on M-CoA for the measurements.

-Measurement of DNL in HepG2 Cells.
-HepG2 cells were plated in a 24-well plate at 1.5×10^5 cells/well and incubated for 24 hours under 5% CO2 at 37°C. The cells were washed twice with 500 μl of PBS and incubated with DMSO or compound-1 in assay medium (DMEM containing 0.09% fatty acid-free bovine serum) for 1 hour.
-Subsequently, 5 μl of 14C-acetate (25 mM, 10 μCi/μmol) was added and incubated for 2 hours at 37°C. After the cells were washed twice with 500 μl of PBS, 500 μl of 0.5 N NaOH was added to lyse the cells.
-Next, 200 μl of 50% KOH and 1000 μl of ethanol were added to the cell lysate and incubated for 1 hour at 70° C for saponification.
-Next, 1000 μl of 100 was added followed by the addition of 1000 μl of petroleum ether.
+Measurement of DNL in HepG2 cells

+HepG2 cells were plated in a 24-well plate at 1.5×10^5 cells/well and incubated for 24 h under 5% CO2 at 37 °C. The cells were washed twice with 500 μL of PBS and incubated with DMSO or compound-1 in assay medium (DMEM containing 0.09% fatty acid-free bovine serum) for 1 h.
+Subsequently, 5 μL of 14C-acetate (25 mM, 10 μCi/μmol) was added and incubated for 2 h at 37 °C. After the cells were washed twice with 500 μL of PBS, 500 μL of 0.5 N NaOH was added to lyse the cells.
+Next, 200 μL of 50% KOH and 1000 μL of EtOH were added to the cell lysate and incubated for 1 h at 70 °C for saponification.
+Next, 1000 μL of H2O was added, followed by the addition of 4000 μL of petroleum ether.
 After the organic layers were collected, HCl was added to the aqueous layer to adjust the pH to below 4.
-Subsequently, 1000 μl of petroleum ether was added, and the organic layers were collected.
-The pooled organic layers were dried using 100 gas and resuspended in a scintillation A cocktail.
-Radioactivity was measured using liquid scintillation counting in 3110 TR (PerkinElmer Inc., Waltham, MA).
+Subsequently, 4000 μL of petroleum ether was added, and the organic layers were collected.
+The pooled organic layers were dried using N2 gas and resuspended in a scintillation A cocktail.
+Radioactivity was measured using liquid scintillation counting in 3110 TR (PerkinElmer Inc., Waltham, MA, USA).

+Animals

-Animals.
-Animal experiments were approved by the Institutional Animal Care and Use Committee of Shonan Research Center, Takeda Pharmaceutical Company Limited (Kanagawa, Japan), and conformed to the guidelines of the US National Institutes of Health Guide for the Care and Use of Laboratory Animals.
+Animal experiments were approved by the Institutional Animal Care and Use Committee of Shonan Research Center, Takeda Pharmaceutical Company Limited (Kanagawa, Japan), and conformed to the guidelines of the US National Institutes of Health-Guide for the Care and Use of Laboratory Animals.

-Male C57BL/6J mice were purchased from Charles River Laboratories Japan (Yokohama, Japan) and fed normal chow (CE-2; CLEA Japan, Inc., Tokyo, Japan).
-Male Mc4r null (MC4R KO) mice were generated after a previous study (Matsumoto et al., 2020).
+fed normal chow (CE-2; CLEA Japan, Inc., Tokyo, Japan).
+Male Mc4r null (MC4R KO) mice were generated following a previous study (Matsumoto et al., 2020).
 MC4R KO mice and wild-type littermate mice were fed CE-2.
-All animals were housed in a group under controlled conditions including a 12-hour/12-hour light/dark cycle at 20-26°C and humidity of 40%-70%; they were allowed free access to food and tap water.
+All animals were housed in a group under controlled conditions including a 12 h/12 h light/dark cycle at 20-26 °C and humidity of 40-70%; they were allowed free access to food and tap water.